Wellesley candidates Q&A round-up—vote on March 17 - The Swellesley Report

 Candidate for Board of Public Works, 3 years, Jeffrey Wechsler

-The position for Board of Public Works, 1-year term, is a contested race; vote for one of the two candidates:
+The position for Board of Public Works, 1-year term, is a contested race; vote for not more than one:

 Candidate for Board of Public Works: Thomas Skelly